 Despite all the cold during the past few weeks, farmers and ranchers across the country have been out and about, taking care of their livestock, and getting things done on the farm and ranch despite cold weather farming issues.
 Let me know if you've seen other ag blog posts talking about working in the bitterly … Continue reading Frostbite on their teats and other cold weather farming issues

 Do consumers really want to see where food comes from?
 How is agriculture doing on transparency of the system and is this something consumers want to see?
 This was originally published on CNN Eatocracy on August 19, 2013.
 Click here to see all of my CNN articles.
 Do consumers really want to see where food … Continue reading Do consumers really want to see where food comes from?

-How long has it been since you visited a farm?
-Vote in the poll.
-In case you missed it, yesterday was National Agriculture Day.
-I had the opportunity to share a few words on CNN Eatocracy and hopefully encourage folks to consider how agriculture impacts our lives daily.
-Even though farmers and ranchers may be … Continue reading CNN Eatocracy: Celebrate National Agriculture Day and talk to a farmer
+National Agriculture Day is a great opportunity to talk to a farmer.
+I had the opportunity to share a few words on CNN Eatocracy this week to encourage people to consider how agriculture impacts our lives daily.
+One of the first steps in transparency for our agriculture systems is encouraging folks to become more aware … Continue reading Celebrate National Agriculture Day and talk to a farmer

 The comment that started it all: I'm from a family farm with cattle, horses, and on occasion a few pigs, chickens for our own freezer.
 I've also worked in large cattle feedlots in different parts of the country.
 Farmers (both large and small) I've worked with all care about providing a quality life for their … Continue reading My highlight of 2012: CNN Eatocracy